Beauty and the Beast: Live on Stage!

 Location

-Shopping: Disney villain merchandise and candy are available for purchase nearby at “Beverly Sunset”; and plush dolls and assorted souvenirs are sold at “Legends of Hollywood.”
+Shopping: Purchase Disney villain merchandise and candy nearby at “Beverly Sunset.”
+Guests can also find plush dolls and assorted souvenirs at “Legends of Hollywood.”

-Restroom: Facilities convenient to Beauty and the Beast: Live on Stage! are situated near the entrance to The Twilight Zone Tower of Terror.
+Restroom: Find facilities convenient to Beauty and the Beast: Live on Stage! situated near the entrance to The Twilight Zone Tower of Terror.

 Smoking Location: Smoking is permitted in designated smoking areas only.
 Disney parks are smoke free.